-Original article (Heather Kearney Named Head Women’s Basketball Coach) on University’s athletic website catamount sports.com.
+Original article (Heather Kearney Named Head Women’s Basketball Coach) on the Western Carolina University athletic website catamountsports.com.

 Former associate head coach at High Point University and a 20-year NCAA coaching veteran, Heather Kearney has been named head women’s basketball coach at Western Carolina University announced today by Director of Athletics, Randy Eaton.
 With experience at five different NCAA institutions in a variety of coaching roles, Kearney becomes the 12th women’s basketball head coach at WCU all-time.

 At this time there will not be a formal press conference due to the recruiting calendar and countable days left for Kearney and her staff to get on the recruiting trail.
 More information will be released in the coming weeks about a time for fans and media to interact with Kearney and other members of her coaching staff.

 “I’m blessed and thankful for the opportunity Dr. Alison Morrison-Shetlar, Randy [Eaton], and Stacey [Miller] have provided me with to lead the Catamount Women’s Basketball program,” Kearney admitted.
 “When I first came on campus, I felt the true family atmosphere and knew that WCU was a special place and the place for me.
 I am excited to get to work on building a women’s basketball program that reflects the values and beliefs of our amazing institution.”